 4. Slip Nectar Guard Tips over Hummingbird Feeder Holes

 Nectar guard tips keep bees, wasps and yellow jackets away from hummingbird feeders, but hummingbirds can still get to the nectar.
 You can also get replacement yellow bee guards for glass bottle feeders.

 Just moving feeders by 3 or 4 feet will help insects lose track of them.
 Birds will still find them easily, but insects often won’t.

-Make sure to do this in protected areas to deter real wasps, which are territorial and won’t typically venture into a place they think is already occupied.
+Remove all active wasp nests from the area where you want to place your feeders.
+Then hang the fake wasp nests in protected areas (away from rain) to deter real wasps, which are territorial and won’t typically venture into a place they think is already occupied.

 Give the bees an attractive alternative.
 Pollinators will flock to nectar-rich flowers in containers and the garden.
 Try colorful annuals like fuchsia and impatiens, and perennials like trumpet vine, bee balm and cardinal flower.

 Next, check out 7 sweet facts about honeybees.